cdes5804/NTU_FOOP_2021/Design-Report.md

 After we have created these two classes, the only thing left to change is the main function.

-We add a single line of code:  `patternFactory.register(new FlushFactory());`
+First we import ***FlushFactory***, then we add a single line of code:  `patternFactory.register(new FlushFactory());`

 This way, ***PatternFactory*** will try to identify the flush pattern and generate the object for us.

-In essence, to add a new pattern, we only need to create two new classes and add a single line of code to the main function, without having to modify any character of the existing code.
+In essence, to add a new pattern, we only need to create two new classes and add two lines of code to the main function, without having to modify any character of the existing code.